 Hiding Assets from the IRS May Lead to Hard Time

-Hiding assets from the IRSMany audits are caused by simple oversights and accidents.
+Many audits are caused by simple oversights and accidents.
 While people who make these mistakes face fines and penalties, they almost never end up in jail.
 However, it is not quite the same for people who are intentionally hiding assets from the IRS.
 In fact, a businessman and his accountant both face felony charges for hiding assets from the IRS.

 Businessman and Accountant Face Felony Charges